notional-labs/chain-chores/README.md

-# repo-care
+# Chain Chores

+WIP

-A script to automate repetitive repository care tasks for Notional-Labs.
+A script to automate repetitive repository care tasks for sovereign L1 blockchains using the CosmosSDK.

 Examples:
 - Adding workflows & CI/CD YAML files